 8. Muncaster Castle Gardens

-Set in an elevated position in the south west Lake District, Muncaster Castle welcomes dogs on leads free of charge throughout its 70 acres of woodland gardens and grounds.
+Set in an elevated position in the south-west Lake District, Muncaster Castle welcomes dogs on leads free of charge throughout its 70 acres of woodland gardens and grounds.
 There are a few restrictions with dogs not allowed in the house or, as you would expect, inside the Hawk and Owl Centre.
 There is a special viewing area from which you and your pooch can safely watch the afternoon 'Sky Hunters' bird of prey display and you can also visit Muncaster's daily Wild Heron Feed.
+Dogs are welcome outside at Muncaster's main café, and indoors at the Bird Garden Tea Room.

-Take a look through our dog-friendly cottages in the South West Lake District.
+Browse our dog-friendly cottages in the Lake District.

 9. Keswick Launch